umbraco/UmbracoDocs/Reference/Config/ExamineIndex/index.md

 * **IncludeNodeTypes** - only allow certain document types (by alias) to be added to the index.
 * **ExcludeNodeTypes** - disallow certain document types (by alias) from being added to the index.

-If a filter isn't specified then the default behavior is to index all, eg if IncludeNodeTypes isn't specified in the IndexSet all document types will be indexed.
+If a filter isn't specified then the default behaviour is to index all, eg if IncludeNodeTypes isn't specified in the IndexSet all document types will be indexed.
 eg:

     <ExamineLuceneIndexSets>